Search

 11:30 a.m.-1 p.m.—New Officers’ Luncheon and Awards Ceremony, Marriott Ballrooms

-Before heading home, we’ll welcome the incoming president and 2025–2026 slate of officers and recognize Certified Municipal Officials and present awards from the Arkansas City Clerks, Recorders and Treasurers Association, along with the John Woodruff City Above Self Award, the Adrian White Municipal Leadership Awards, the Marvin Vinson Commitment to Excellence Awards, and the Jack Rhodes Sr. Distinguished Service Award.
+Before heading home, we’ll welcome the incoming president and 2026–2027 slate of officers, recognize Certified Municipal Officials and present awards from the Arkansas City Clerks, Recorders and Treasurers Association.
+The Adrian White Municipal Leadership Awards, the Marvin Vinson Commitment to Excellence Awards and the Jack Rhodes Sr. Distinguished Service Award will also be presented.

 Special Event Sponsors